vele616/monorepo/packages/jobboard/website/content/jobs/senior-rails-developer-podia-HGJwp.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/podia"
 companyWebsite: "https://www.podia.com/"
-summary: "If you have 24, and we typically only hire twice a year, consider applying to Podia's job post for a new senior rails developer."
+summary: "To apply as a Senior Rails Developer at Podia, you preferably need to have some knowledge of: #rails, #javascript, #rubylang."
 summaryBackup: "To apply as a senior rails developer at Podia, you preferably need to have some knowledge of: #rails, #javascript, #rubylang."
-featured: 20
+featured: 5
 ---

 ## Description